cuplv/droidel/README.md

 Droidel
 =======

 Droidel is a model of the Android framework that simplifies static analysis of Android apps.
-Droidel takes an Android application as input and generates a Java bytecode harness for the analysis to use as an entrypoint.
-Droidel also generates application-specialized stubs and injects them directly into the application bytecode.
-The result is a transformed app ready to be analyzed by any Java program analysis framework ([WALA](http://wala.sourceforge.net/wiki/index.php/Main_Page), [Soot](http://www.sable.mcgill.ca/soot/), [Chord](http://pag.gatech.edu/chord), etc.).
+It works by examining app code and using it to explicate tricky uses of reflection in the Android framework.
+The result is a transformed app with a single entrypoint ready to be analyzed by any Java program analysis framework ([WALA](http://wala.sourceforge.net/wiki/index.php/Main_Page), [Soot](http://www.sable.mcgill.ca/soot/), [Chord](http://pag.gatech.edu/chord), etc.).

 What Android features does Droidel handle?
 ------------------------------------------
-(1) Control flow via callbacks.
+(1) Framework-created types.
-Android is an event-driven system whose primary mechanism for control flow is the invocation of application-defined callback methods by the framework.
-The framework code that invokes callbacks is complicated and uses reflection heavily, which makes it opaque to most static analyzers.
-Droidel generates a Java bytecode harness that explicates this control flow.
-It identifies lifecycle callbacks (e.g., [`Activity.onCreate()`](http://developer.android.com/reference/android/app/Activity.html#onCreate(android.os.Bundle))), callbacks registered by extending special callback interfaces (e.g., [`OnClickListener`](http://developer.android.com/reference/android/view/View.OnClickListener.html)), and callbacks registered in the application manifest.
-Droidel generates a harness that invokes each of these callbacks on the appropriate object instance, yielding a single entrypoint for a static analysis to use.
+Android is an event-driven system whose primary mechanism for control flow is the invocation of application-overriden callback methods by the framework.
+The framework code that invokes callbacks is complicated and uses reflection heavily.
+Droidel understands what application types the framework will instantiate reflectively.
+It uses this information to inject stubs into the framework that explicate what types are allocated via reflection.

+(2) Harness generation.
+Droidel generates a harness that can be used as a single entrypoint for an Android app.
+The harness is a slightly modified version of the framework's `ActivityThread.main` method.
+The important changes are that the modified `main` calls Droidel's stubs for framework-created types to de-obfuscate reflection, and it adds all possible externally generated events to the main `Looper` of the app.

-(2) Layout inflation.
+(3) Layout inflation.
 Most Android applications define their GUI structure in specialized layout XML files.
 At runtime, the Android framework *inflates* the GUI by parsing the XML and instantiating each XML-declared element via reflection.
 Applications can then look up and manipulate the GUI elements via methods such as [`findViewById`](http://developer.android.com/reference/android/app/Activity.html#findViewById(int)).
 The inflation process and the correspond look up methods are also opaque to most static analyzers.
 Droidel parses the layout XML to determine the element types that may be allocated during inflation and their id's.
 Droidel then generates Java bytecodes stubs that explicate the allocations performed during layout inflation and generates stubs for `findViewById` and `findFragmentById` that return the appropriate layout element given its id.
 Finally, Droidel injects the stubs directly into the application code by using WALA's Shrike bytecode instrumentation utility.
 For the common case where `findViewById` is called with a constant identifier (e.g, `findViewById(R.id.MainActivity)`), Droidel injects a *specialized* stub that returns only the layout element whose identifier is `R.id.MainActivity`, thereby increasing precision.

-(3) System services.
-Utilities for performing many permission-sensitive operations (e.g., `NotificationManager`, `LocationManager`) are exposed via the [`getSystemService`](http://developer.android.com/reference/android/content/Context.html#getSystemService(java.lang.String)) method, which uses reflection.
-Failure to handle this reflection will cause many permission-sensitive methods to be absent from the call graph.
-Droidel handles this problem by generating stubs for `getSystemService` and injecting the stubs into both application and library code (including the Android library) using Shrike bytecode instrumentation.

 Installation